isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For example, under suitable conditions, it is possible to perform a `dynamic_cast` in [fast constant time](http://www.stroustrup.com/fast_dynamic_casting.pdf).
 However, compatibility makes changes difficult even if all agree that an effort to optimize is worthwhile.

-In very rare cases, if you have measured that the `dynamic_cast` overhead is material, you have other means to statically guarantee that a downcast will succeed (e.g., you are using CRTP carefully), and there is no virtual inheritance involved, consider tactically resorting `static_cast` with a prominent comment and disclaimer summarizing this paragraph and that human attention is needed under maintenance because the type system can't verify correctness.
-Even so, in our experience such "I know what I'm doing" situations are still a known bug source.
+In very rare cases, if you have measured that the `dynamic_cast` overhead is material, you have other means to statically guarantee that a downcast will succeed (e.g., you are using CRTP carefully), and there is no virtual inheritance involved, consider tactically resorting `static_cast` with a prominent comment and disclaimer summarizing this paragraph and that human attention is needed under maintenance because the type system can’t verify correctness.
+Even so, in our experience such “I know what I’m doing” situations are still a known bug source.

 ##### Enforcement